Marjan-Moazam/data-analytics-portfolio/ETL_piplines/ELT Pipeline(dbt, Snowflake, Airflow)/README.md

 - [Detailed Walkthrough](#detailed-walkthrough)
 - [Future Improvements](#future-improvements)

-## 📌 Overview
+## Overview

-The goal is to build an end-to-end analytics workflow:
+📌The goal is to build an end-to-end analytics workflow:

 - Set up Snowflake roles and permissions
 - Initialize and configure a dbt project